 How do you know whether you should change What Is or learn to like What Is?

-Note: This is part of my Answer me this series and, as such, I am not actually looking for advice (I’m way too skeered for plastic surgery).
+Note: I am not actually considering plastic surgery (I’m way too skeered for that).
 Rather, I’m wondering about the decision-making process you use in your own self-improvement/acceptance duality.